tushar385/Sports-Celebrity-Face-Classification/readme.md

 1. Python
 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization
-4. Sklearn for model building
+4. Sklearn for model building and GridSerchCV for Hyperparameter Optimisation
 5. Jupyter noteboot & pycharm as IDE
 6. Python flask for http server
 7. HTML/CSS/Javascript for UI

 Algorithm Used
 1. SVM
 2.Random Forest
 3.Logistic Regression